felixnguyen31/jekyll-theme-basically-basic/about.md

     url: "felixnguyen31.github.io/assets/resume.pdf"
 ---

 Hi there!
 My name is Felix Nguyen, a 2nd-year MBA student at the University of Wisconsin-Madison, and aspiring Product developer/customer researcher.
+You can contact me via LinkedIn above, or at phhung3108@gmail.com!

 ---